-Monthly monitoring of Lake Rotoehu was carried out from October 2014 to May 2015 as part of an on-going programme to assess the effect of two artificial mixing devices installed in Lake Rotoehu during the spring of 2012.
-The mixing devices were designed to draw cooler water from the hypolimnion mixing it with warmer, less dense water in the epilimnion thereby breaking down thermal stratification in the lake.
+Monthly monitoring of Lake Rotoehu was carried out from October 2014 to May 2015 as part of an on-going programme to assess the effect of two artificial mixing devices installed in the lake during the spring of 2012.
+The mixing devices are designed to draw cooler water from the hypolimnion mixing it with warmer, less dense water in the epilimnion thereby breaking down thermal stratification in the lake.
 A number of physicochemical and biological variables have been monitored since December 2011 including, temperature, dissolved oxygen, nutrient concentrations, water clarity, chlorophyll a concentrations and plankton diversity and abundance.
-Monitoring results for the 2011-2014 period indicate that the mixing devices produced a detectable but limited localised effect.
-However, there was no discernible effect on the lake's ecology (McBride et al. 2015).
+Monitoring results for the 2011-2014 period indicated that the mixing devices produced a detectable, but limited localised effect.
+However there was no discernible effect on the whole lake's ecology (McBride et al. 2015).

 Following these findings, changes in mixing device operation were undertaken for the 2014-15 season.
-Compressed air output was set to maximum (mean flow 3.16 m s-1), and compressor output was directed through a single mixing device to maximise the mixing effect.
+Compressed air output was set to maximum (mean flow 3.16 m3 s-1), and compressor output was directed through a single mixing device to maximise the mixing effect.
 The monitoring programme was adjusted from two to three sites to accommodate switching of air flow between the southern and northern devices.
 Monitoring objectives were to determine if increased air compressor output would increase the magnitude of effects previously observed and if a single device could influence lake ecology.

-Schmidt stability (Figure 6) calculated from fixed monitoring buoy data indicated an extensive period of lake stratification during December 2014 - January 2015, although this was not as evident from the temperature profiles of the CTD casts conducted at this time.
-The December - January interval was the strongest and most extended period of stratification observed in four summers of monitoring and was followed by elevations in lake phosphorus and nitrogen levels when lake mixing occured in February 2015 (Figure 7 and Figure 8).
-There appears to be no evidence of mixing device operation reducing lake thermal stability during this time.
-However, localised mixing effects were detected from temperature profiles taken directly in the discharge plumes (Figure 4), indicating that the current configuration of the mixing devices is effective in drawing colder water from the hypolimnion and discharging it into the epilimnion.
+Schmidt stability (Figure 5) indicated an extensive period of lake stratification during December 2014 - January 2015, although this was not as evident from the temperature profiles of the CTD casts conducted at this time.
+This was the strongest and most extended period of stratification observed in four summers of monitoring and was accompanied by elevations in lake phosphorus and nitrogen levels following a mixing period in February 2015 (Figure 6 and Figure 7).
+There appears to be no evidence of mixing device operation reducing lake stability during this time.
+However, localised mixing effects were detected from temperature profiles taken directly in the discharge plumes (Figure 3), indicating that the current configuration of the mixing devices is effective in drawing colder water from the hypolimnion and discharging it into the epilimnion.

-As would be expected, reduced Secchi depths and observed algal blooms were associated with increased chlorophyll a levels (Figure 11).
-Differences in chlorophyll a concentrations between the epilimnion and hypolimnion were generally greater at the control site compared to treatment sites, indicating homogenisation of the phytoplankton biomass due to the mixing of the operational device.
-Natural, whole lake, mixing events were also observed (i.e. February and April 2015) and on occasion significant spatial variations in chlorophyll a levels were also observed.
+As would be expected, reduced Secchi depths and observed algal blooms were associated with increased chlorophyll a levels (Figure 10).
+Differences in chlorophyll a concentrations between the epilimnion and hypolimnion were generally greater at the control site compared to treatment sites, indicating homogenisation of the phytoplankton biomass due to mixing of the operational device.
+Natural, whole lake, mixing events were also observed (i.e. February and April 2015) and on occasion significant spatial variations in chlorophyll a levels were also present.
 For example, differences between epilimnion and hypolimnion chlorophyll a at Site 2 and Site 3 were markedly different in May 2015 despite no artificial mixing device operating at either of the sites.
 Closer examination found Site 2 chlorophyll a levels and phytoplankton abundances were higher in the hypolimnion compared to the epilimnion at that site.
-This may be due to Site 2 being slightly more sheltered from prevailing westerly winds, resulting in less physical mixing.
+This may be due to Site 2 being slightly more sheltered from prevailing westerly winds resulting in less physical mixing.

-Comparison of nutrient concentrations (TP, TN, DRP, NO3, and NH4) between monitoring sites showed generally similar levels and trends, the exception being hypolimnion ammonium concentrations which were highly variable between sites (Figure 8).
+Comparison of nutrient concentrations (TP, TN, DRP, NO3, and NH4) between monitoring sites showed generally similar levels and trends, the exception being hypolimnion ammonium concentrations which were highly variable between sites (Figure 7).
 Nutrient concentrations were similar to those previously observed (McBride et al. 2015) indicating no significant prevention of nutrient release by artificial mixing.